• “Now, if we are working as teachers

 The Anthroposophical Method:

-Amazing as it may seem, many Waldorf teachers think they need to be clairvoyant — or, at a minimum, they need to accept the findings of "clairvoyants" — in order to succeed as educators.
-Even more amazing: Many of them think they are clairvoyant.
+Amazing as it may seem, many Waldorf teachers think they need to be clairvoyant — or, at a minimum, they need to accept the guidance of self-designated clairvoyants — in order to succeed as educators.
+Even more amazing: Many Waldorf teachers think they are clairvoyant.

-The rest of this page will consist of the words spoken and written by Waldorf educators — primarily Rudolf Steiner himself — on the subject of clairvoyance.
-Some of these statements specifically deal with the use of clairvoyance by Waldorf teachers.
+The following sections of this page consist of words spoken and written by Anthroposophists and Waldorf educators — primarily Rudolf Steiner himself — on the subject of clairvoyance.
+Some of these statements deal specifically with the use of clairvoyance by Waldorf teachers.
 Others include statements made to Waldorf teachers about clairvoyance, statements the teachers evidently accepted without qualm.
 (Note the titles of the books quoted; they include THE EDUCATION OF THE CHILD, FACULTY MEETINGS WITH RUDOLF STEINER, DEEPER INSIGHTS INTO EDUCATION, and so on.
-Most of these books are part of a series called "Foundations of Waldorf Education" put out by the Anthroposophic Press.)
+Many of these books come from the series called "Foundations of Waldorf Education" put out by the Anthroposophic Press.)

-Please read the two epigraphs, above, and then read through as many of the following quotations as you can bear.
+Please read the epigraphs, above, and then read through as many of the following quotations as you can bear.
 The epigraphs come from passages that I present in full later on this page.
 (When you can't bear any more, please skip ahead to the little passage about gullibility: "Just how gullible are Steiner's followers?")

 We have already seen most of the major points that should be grasped.
 Steiner and his followers believe in clairvoyance.
 They claim to employ a special, precise form of clairvoyance: exact clairvoyance.
-Those who do not have clairvoyance accept the "clairvoyant" reports given to them by those who claim to possess it.
-Steiner taught that mankind used to possess an innate, simple form of clairvoyance which has subsequently faded away.
-Today, special training is needed to become clairvoyant.
+Those who do not have clairvoyance should accept the "clairvoyant" reports given to them by those who claim to possess it.
+Steiner taught that mankind used to possess an innate, simple form of clairvoyance that has subsequently faded away.
+Today, special training is usually needed to become truly clairvoyant.
 This is a central goal of Anthroposophy, and pursuit of this goal is embedded in Waldorf schooling.
 Waldorf teachers think they are clairvoyant or should be, and they seek to guide their students using the findings of clairvoyance.
 Indeed, in stressing imagination and related "faculties," Waldorf teachers seek to stimulate clairvoyant powers in the students.